 Wray, E., 2009.
 Commercial radio in Britain before the 1990's: an investigation of the relationship between programming and regulation.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: